gomods/athens/docs/content/configuration/storage.md

 ## AWS S3

-This driver is using [AWS S3](https://aws.amazon.com/s3/) and assumes that you already have `account` and `bucket` created in it.
+This driver is using the [AWS S3](https://aws.amazon.com/s3/) and assumes that you already have `account` and `bucket` created in it.
-If you never used Amazon Cloud services there is [quick guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) how to create `bucket` inside it.
+If you never used Amazon Web Services there is [quick guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) how to create `bucket` inside it.
-After this you can pass you credentials inside `config` file
+After this you can pass you credentials inside `config.toml` file

-##### config:
+##### Configs:

     # StorageType sets the type of storage backend the proxy will use.
     # Env override: ATHENS_STORAGE_TYPE